Gamma-convergence of a shearlet-based Ginzburg--Landau energy: Proof of Theorem

 \begin{definition} For $N \in \N$, a closed set $P \subset (0,1)^2$ such that $\partial P$ is a piecewise affine, non-self-intersecting curve with $N$ pieces is called \emph{$N$-gon}.
 The $N$-points where the boundary curve is not affine are called vertices.
 We denote them by $x_1^P, \dots, x_N^P$ and we will always assume that they are ordered so that the line between $x_i^P$ and $x_{i+1}^P$ is in $\partial P$ for all $i = 1, \dots, N$, where $x_{N+1}^P \coloneqq x_1^P$.
 The identification $x_{N+1}^P = x_1^P$ will also be used in the sequel without additional comments.

 The length of the boundary curve of $P$ is then

-If there is no need to explicitly specify the number $N$, then we shall simply call such a set a \emph{polygon}. \end{definition} To make precise what we mean by functions with transitions along polygonal curves, we first need to introduce a more general notion of transition profiles.
-A continuously differentiable function $W: \mathbb{S}^1 \to \R^+$ is called \emph{directional transition width}.
+If there is no need to explicitly specify the number $N$, then we shall simply call such a set a \emph{polygon}. \end{definition} To make precise what we mean by functions with transitions along polygonal curves, we first need to introduce a more general notion of a transition profile.
 A continuously differentiable function $\Xi: \mathbb{S}^1 \times [-1/2,1/2] \to [-1/2,1/2]$, such that, for each $\eta \in \mathbb{S}^1$, $\Xi(\eta, \cdot)$ is a transition profile, is called \emph{directional transition profile}.
+Additionally, we call a continuously differentiable function $W: \mathbb{S}^1 \to \R^+$ a \emph{directional transition width}.

-For a polygon $P \subset (0,1)^2$ with vertices $x_1, \dots, x_N$ there exists a normal map
+For a polygon $P \subset (0,1)^2$ with vertices $x_1, \dots, x_N$, there exists a normal map

 which is well-defined everywhere except at $x_1, \dots, x_N$.
 We replace this normal map by an auxiliary map which is well-defined everywhere and coincides with $\vn_x$ at every point, except in a neighbourhood of $x_1, \dots, x_N$.